 If you're facing a foreclosure in West Virginia, it’s important to understand some of the basics, including:

 Except for a couple of exceptions, federal law prevents the servicer from officially starting a foreclosure until the borrower is more than 120 days delinquent on the loan.
 (12 C.F.R. § 1024.41).
-(To learn more about the federal law that delays the start of a foreclosure for 120 days, see How Soon Can Foreclosure Begin?)
+Also, federal law generally requires servicers to work with borrowers who’re behind in their payments in a loss mitigation process to try to avoid a foreclosure.
+(12 C.F.R. § 1024.41).

 In West Virginia, most residential foreclosures are nonjudicial under a power of sale in a deed of trust.
 The foreclosing bank first gives a notice of default to the borrower, which provides ten days to cure (get current on the loan).
 (W. Va.
 Code § 46A-2-106).